Current and Upcoming Courses

 These are among the questions we will pursue in this class, which will introduce you to foundational and innovative research in composition studies, an area of English Studies that focuses on questions concerning the acquisition, distribution, and teaching of literacy.
 As part of this introduction to the field, students will have the opportunity to complete an original research project on literacy that connects with their intellectual or professional interests—whether these interests are in teaching, professional writing, or literature.

 ENGL 535.
 African American Literature.
 Professor Hendriks.
 Meets at The Citadel.
 Fufills the American literature requirement for MA students and is a requirement for MAT students.
-Time tba
+Tuesday, 4-6:45PM

 Appropriate both for students very familiar with the subject matter and those who have never studied it at all, this survey course endeavors to situate the African-American literary tradition in a developing cultural context, and address the ways in which the genre both participates in and engages in conversation with the larger category of American Literature.
 Among other concerns, we'll consider how text becomes designated "ethnic," how to think about and articulate opinions about racially sensitive issues, how the presumption of a preoccupation with race is complicated by class, gender, and sexuality issues, how to read and respond to the narratives composed by black writers, and how to negotiate the art vs. propaganda debate which has raged unceasingly since the first American of African descent set pen to paper and claimed some literary merit for the result.
 Simultaneously, we'll follow the trajectory of African-American literary criticism and formulate some assessments of and responses to theories of textual interpretation.
 Course requirements are designed with professional development in mind, encompassing writing for academic conferences and journal publication, delivering papers and moderating conference panels, and generating topics for class discussion.
 The final examination will be comprehensive.
 Authors covered will include Phillis Wheatley, Frederick Douglass, Harriet Jacobs, Charles Chesnutt, Nella Larsen, Zora Neale Hurston, Dorothy West, Richard Wright, Toni Morrison, and August Wilson.

 ENGL 555.
 Literary Criticism.
 Professor Leonard.
 Meets at The Citadel.
 Elective for MA students; requirement for MAT students.
-Time tba.
+Thursday, 7-9:45PM.

 The 2015 edition of ENGL 555 will consider the following primary questions about our relation to literature: